F/A-XX program: Entries

 In July 2009, Boeing first publicly unveiled a sixth-generation fighter concept for the F/A-XX program requirement officially revealing its project development.
 Its renderings and concepts showed a stealth twin-engined tailless jet with two-seat tandem cockpit and a blended wing fuselage.
 Boeing disclosed that it is intended to be manned or unmanned depending on the mission.
 The fighter concept is in the 40,000 lb weight class.
 The Northrop Grumman X-47B that was chosen for the UCAS-D program has also been proposed for the F/A-XX effort.

 Boeing unveiled an updated F/A-XX sixth-generation fighter concept in April 2013.
 The concept is a tailless twin-engine stealth fighter available in manned and unmanned configurations.
 It has canards, which usually compromises frontal radar cross-section, unless designed and managed by software correctly.
 The lack of a tail shows an emphasis on all-aspect stealth.
 It also has diverterless supersonic inlets similar to the F-35.
 The manned version seems to have restricted rearward visibility without the aid of a sensor.

 On 5 March 2025, Reuters reported that Lockheed Martin had been eliminated from the program as its proposed design failed to meet necessary criteria to move forward in the competition.
 This left Boeing and Northrop Grumman as the remaining competitors in the program.
+However, EMD source selection was repeatedly delayed due to funding disagreements at the Office of the Secretary of Defense level.
+The source selection date has been delayed to August 2026, with no announcement made as of September 2026.